emmaU90/Exploratory-Analysis-of-Top-countries-by-population-using-MYSQL/README.md

 - What is the total population of all the countries in the database?
 - What is the average median age of the countries?
 - What is the average median age of countries where the median age is greater than 20?
-- Country with the highest fertility rate?
+- Find the highest fertility rate?
-- Country with the lowest fertility rate?
+- Find the lowest fertility rate?

 ### Alternative questions regarding the analysis
 -  Names of countries with a total population greater than 1000?